|

 Why is there so much scatter in the data?

+Does this really hold for other industries?
 These points are valid, to a degree.
 Manufacturing Strategy, like any strategy is

 complex, ephemeral, vague and subject to the whims and chance of nature.
 It does not lend itself